Kingdom of Volcanoes and Glaciers

 Day 1: Reykjavik - Þingvelli - Gullfoss – Geysir - Country Hotel Geirland

-First on our program for the day is a visit to the Great Geysir geothermal area.
+First on our program for the day is a visit to the UNESCO World Heritage Site Þingvellir national park.
+From there we head to the Great Geysir geothermal area.
 There we will take a look at the areas namesake and its neighbor, Strokkur a feisty geyser which spouts every 5-10 minutes.
 Close by we find Gullfoss, one of Iceland’s most beautiful waterfalls; in two giant steps the water falls 32 meters into a deep gorge.
 We continue east through one of the largest agriculture areas.
 Passing by two very impressive glaciers, a huge sand desert and one of Iceland’s biggest lava fields we reach our hotel where we stay for the next 4 nights.

 Driving: 6 hrs total Walking: 2-3 hrs total

 Day 2: Vatnajökull National Park-Skaftafell

 Vatnajökull National Park is Europe’s biggest National Park.The southeast part of this park is the area of Skaftafell which is composed of natural forest growing between glacial tongues, reaching down almost to sea level - a unique place to visit.
 We walk through a birch forest up to the Svartifoss waterfall, which is famous for its black basalt columns.
 On the way we will get fantastic views of Europe’s largest glacier Vatnajökull and Hvannadalshnúkur (2110m), its highest peak.
 In the afternoon a 2-3 hour inspiring walk on the glacier is optional.
 You will be provided with all the necessary gear (crampons and ice axes) to discover the amazing blue world of ice and explore its ridges and crevasses !
 Return to the hotel.